 - This method assumes that the text of the column header is also the name of the property to use as the sort criteria, which isn’t always true, far from it… We could use the

-DisplayMemberBindingof the column, but it’s not always set (for instance if aCellTemplateis defined instead).
+of the column, but it’s not always set (for instance if aCellTemplate

 After spending a long time trying to find a flexible and elegant approach, I came up with an interesting solution.
 It consists of a class with a few attached properties that can be set in XAML.